 - There is no early warning system if your contractor’s licence is revoked.
 So you should check it often during your project (like Reno-Assistance does for its customers).

 - The name of the licence holder must match the one on your contract.
 For example, ‘Renovation ABCD’ is different than ‘Renovations ABCD Inc.’ In some cases, it could be two different entities and you may be working with an illegal contractor if they don’t match, which would cause you to lose your rights to certain remedies, tax credits or subsidies.

 In short, each type of work requires a special licence and only one general contractor may subcontract in every class.
-Depending on his specialties, he can also do many types of projects himself.
+Depending on their specialities, they can also do many types of projects themselves.